-When new customer experience channels (think Amazon Echo and digital signage) started to emerge, developers had a great idea.
+Developers had a great idea when new customer experience channels (think Amazon Echo and digital signage) started to emerge.

 "Let's build a content management system that doesn't care about which front-end you use.
-It just pulls and pushes content headlessly, to any channel or device!"
+It pulls and pushes content to any channel or device!"

 It was genius.
-Suddenly, brands could write up content, and design images to be spoken aloud by Amazon Alexa or displayed proudly on a wide-screen monitor at physical locations.
+Suddenly, brands could create content, and design images to be spoken aloud by Amazon Alexa or displayed proudly on a wide-screen monitor at physical locations.

-The only problem was, those headless CMS solutions focus purely on the usage of APIs to push and pull content to external applications and channels—ignoring the needs of marketers and content authors.
-You know, the ones actually writing and designing the content.
+The only problem was that those headless CMS solutions focused purely on using APIs to push and pull content to external applications and channels—ignoring the needs of marketers and content authors.
+You know, the ones writing and designing the content.

-What started out as a stroke of genius, has lost its way since.
+What started as a stroke of genius has lost its way since.

-Being Content-first is Vital, Just Don't Forget Content Marketers
+Being Content-first is Vital- Don't Forget Content Marketers.

 Headless CMSs come in different forms.
 Some label themselves as API-first, some as content-first, and many other variations of the headless trend.
 However, there is a problem with the way headless CMSs operate.

-Most of them can handle the storage and distribution of content that makes headless so attractive.
-These platforms recognize that it’s necessary to push content to various channels outside of standard websites.
+Most of them can handle content storage and distribution, making headless attractive.
+These platforms recognize that pushing content to various channels outside of standard websites is necessary.
 The ability to connect to APIs and distribute to any front end makes this possible.
 However, headless CMSs don't cater to the ones producing this content—the editors and marketers.

-The ability to deliver content across multiple channels like smart speakers and smartwatches in the age of IoT is a pivotal part of the equation when it comes to content management.
+The ability to deliver content across multiple channels, like smart speakers and smartwatches in the age of IoT, is a pivotal part of the equation for content management.
 But you can't forget the needs of content marketers.
-The marketing teams need robust tools they can rely on and marketer-friendly features that allow them to not only evolve with the growing number of content channels but also grow their websites.
+The marketing teams need robust tools they can rely on and marketer-friendly features that allow them to evolve with the growing number of content channels and grow their websites.

-Most current CMS platforms make it easy for marketers to create and edit the basic pieces of content quickly.
+Most current CMS platforms make it easy for marketers to create and edit essential content quickly.
 But when it comes time to make this content more visually appealing and exciting for the customers, it can't be done without the help of a developer.
-Marketers lack the autonomy necessary to create these experiences for their customers as current CMS headless platforms forget a few things.
+Marketers lack the autonomy to create these customer experiences as CMS headless platforms forget a few things.

-The backbone of any great headless CMS is amazing architecture.
-Headless CMSs can provide significant benefits for a website today including faster loading speed, improved customer experiences and a plethora of API options so that you don't run into a bottleneck.
+The backbone of any great headless CMS is impressive architecture.
+Headless CMSs can provide significant benefits for a website today, including faster loading speed, improved customer experiences and a plethora of API options so that you don't run into a bottleneck.

-A strong headless CMS needs to do the above, without forgetting the tools catered towards less technical users and required to update website content like resize images, drag-and-drop features and more.
-Marketers are used to WYSIWYG editors that are common in legacy CMS platforms and the other marketing tools they frequently use.
+A robust headless CMS needs to do the above without forgetting the tools catered towards less technical users and required to update website content like resize images, drag-and-drop features and more.
+Marketers are used to WYSIWYG editors, which are common in legacy CMS platforms and other frequently used marketing tools.
 They need autonomy and marketer-friendly features that reduce the reliance on IT departments.

-Storing and managing content using a CMS is meant to make it easier for marketers to manage content workflows and make improvements.
+Storing and managing content using a CMS makes it easier for marketers to manage content workflows and make improvements.
 Marketers need the ability to set up optimized workflows for approving and publishing content.
-They also need to be able to view content interfaces easily and preview content across multiple channels.
-Many headless CMS platforms forget this feature, meaning that marketers need to wait for IT departments to connect APIs and tell them if the content is displaying correctly, leading to longer implementation times.
+They also need to view content interfaces easily and preview content across multiple channels.
+Many headless CMS platforms forget this feature, meaning that marketers must wait for IT departments to connect APIs and tell them if the content is displaying correctly, leading to longer implementation times.

-A headless CMS acts primarily as a content repository, storing content for use on multiple channels.
-This isn't enough for the modern-day marketer and limits the capabilities of the organization as a whole.
+A headless CMS acts primarily as a content repository, storing content on multiple channels.
+This isn't enough for the modern-day marketer and limits the organization's capabilities.

 Get on Track with Agility CMS

-A pure headless CMS may not be the way forward, but a content-first CMS like Agility CMS can help your marketing, and IT teams to get on track with marketer-friendly features.
+A pure headless CMS may not be the way forward, but a content-first CMS like Agility CMS can help your marketing and IT teams get on track with marketer-friendly features.
 Agility CMS provides built-in SEO features, content previewing, revision history and the ability to schedule content.
-These content authoring tools are necessary for marketers to create and edit with ease.
+These content authoring tools are necessary for marketers to create and edit easily.

-Features like this are perfect for marketing teams, giving them a highly customizable experience and making it easy for them to do things without having to rely on the IT department.
+Features like this are perfect for marketing teams, giving them a highly customizable experience and making it easy without relying on the IT department.

-Agility CMS also provides some additional functionality that allows it to stand out compared to others in the headless CMS world and make it easier for content editors to get things done on their own.
+Agility CMS also provides additional functionality that allows it to stand out compared to others in the headless CMS world and makes it easier for content editors to get things done independently.

 Editors can manage pages and navigation right out the box.
 They can create and manage pages for an app or website using reusable building blocks.
-Page management provides several editor friendly options such as unlimited page templates, modules and page scheduling.
-Also, the ability to build not only dynamic pages based on a shared content list, but also manage multiple sitemaps using digital channels.
-What’s more, developers don't need to worry about editors overextending themselves and accidentally breaking something as they have full control of the modules available to editors.
+Layouts provide editor-friendly options such as unlimited page templates, modules and page scheduling.
+Also, the ability to build dynamic pages based on a shared content list and manage multiple sitemaps using digital channels.
+Moreover, developers don't need to worry about editors overextending themselves and accidentally breaking something as they have complete control of the modules available to editors.

-Agility CMS allows you to define 3 things that make working with pages really easy for both content editors and developers to work with.
+Agility CMS allows you to define three things that make working with layouts accessible for both content editors and developers to work with.
 Developers set up the templates and definitions, while content editors determine how and where they want to use those templates and definitions.
 This part of the content architecture is fundamental to the success of any CMS solution that includes a website.